Having a pet can be a rewarding, entertaining, and downright dirty experience.

 These appropriately titled curly-haired kittens appear to have gotten a low perm.

-They are cat breeds that don’t shed lots of furs, especially if their owners keep up with grooming.
+They are cat breeds that don’t shed many furs, especially if their owners keep up with grooming.
 Additionally, they’re known for being intelligent and even a bit inquisitive, watching over their owners’ every move, frequently from the tallest perch in the room.

 6. Ocicat

-This strikingly patterned cat may appear like a wild animal, but it is actually a domestic pet.
-Its short, silky hair shouldn’t bother owners who dislike a lot of shedding, as long as they brush or comb it regularly.
-This cat will rule the list, even if it contains dogs because it is intelligent, kind, and loving.
+This strikingly patterned cat may appear like a wild animal, but is a domestic pet.
+Its short, silky hair shouldn’t bother owners who dislike a lot of shedding as long as they brush or comb it regularly.
+This cat will rule the list, even if it contains dogs, because it is intelligent, kind, and loving.

 7. Japanese Bobtail

-The Japanese Bobtail has a plush coat that may come in a variety of lengths but doesn’t shed all that much and has been popular in Japan for generations.
+The Japanese Bobtail has a plush coat that may come in various lengths but doesn’t shed much and has been popular in Japan for generations.

-In addition to their kind demeanor, these cats are distinguished by their short tails, intelligence (they are able to learn their names and play fetch, for example), and playful personalities.
+In addition to their kind demeanor, these cats are distinguished by their short tails, intelligence (they can learn their names and play fetch, for example), and playful personalities.

 8. Devon Rex